 TBRA provides $5 million annually to investigate and clean up brownfields — contaminated land, ground water, or buildings — for redevelopment.
-As one of the Metropolitan Council’s Livable Communities funding accounts, TBRA provides key support for a wide range of projects, from affordable and market rate multi‐family housing to commercial and industrial redevelopment.
+TBRA provides key support for a wide range of projects, from affordable and market rate multi‐family housing to commercial and industrial redevelopment.

 A competitive application relies on a public‐private partnership between a city, county or local development authority and a private developer or land‐owner to complete a redevelopment.
 Typically programs at the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Employment and Economic Development (DEED), and Hennepin/Ramsey County complement TBRA awards.

-From 1996-2012, the Metropolitan Council awarded 346 pollution cleanup grants totaling over $92 million to projects in 45 cities and towns.
+From 1996-2018, the Metropolitan Council awarded 501 brownfield investigation and cleanup grants totaling over $137M million to projects in 45 cities and towns.
 New and completed projects are helping to leverage billions of dollars in private investment, create and maintain 44,000 jobs and clean up more than 2,000 acres of contaminated properties.